-APEC was explicitly designed to rule out preferential trade liberalisation which is and always has been the defining element of regionalism.
+APEC was designed explicitly to rule out preferential trade liberalization, which is and always has been the defining element of regionalism.
 AFTA did little more to foster regionalism.
-By contrast, the unilateral tariff-cutting that had begun in the 1980s accelerated in the new decade.
+By contrast, the unilateral tariff-cutting begun in the 1980s accelerated into the new decade.

-Extremely low utilisation rates under AFTA
+Extremely low utilization rates under AFTA

 How can we be sure that the average tariff shown in Figure 3 does not reflect AFTA's preferential tariff cuts?
 We have two bits of direct evidence.
-First, Figure 4 shows that the average applied MFN rate for the sectors responsible for most trade in the region (machinery) came down more or less in tandem with the average rate shown in Figure 3 so at least much of the tariff cutting came from unilateral reductions in non-discriminatory tariffs.
+First, Figure 3 shows that the average applied MFN rate for the sectors responsible for most trade in the region (machinery) came down more or less in tandem with the average rate shown in Figure 3, so at least much of the tariff cutting came from unilateral reductions in nondiscriminatory tariffs.